Dark Spots on Hands: Complete Treatment Guide

 Step 1: Cleanse

 Wash hands with a brightening turmeric or kojic acid soap.
-This provides low-level treatment with every wash instead of just removing your products.
+This delivers low-level treatment with every wash instead of just stripping products away.

 Step 2: Apply Vitamin C Serum